ibm-cloud-docs/powervs-migration/white-paper.md

 ## Overview
 {: #1-overview}

 Organizations are increasingly turning to cloud solutions to enhance scalability, reduce costs, and improve flexibility.
-IBM {{site.data.keyword.powerSys_notm}} in IBM Cloud offers a robust platform for running IBM AIX, Linux, and IBM i workloads with the benefits of cloud infrastructure.
+IBM {{site.data.keyword.powerSys_notm}} in IBM Cloud offers a robust platform for running IBM AIX, and IBM i workloads with the benefits of cloud infrastructure.
 This white paper aims to guide businesses through the migration process, highlighting key considerations and actionable steps.This whitepaper describes the business challenges with On Premise and Co- Located Power workloads and provides prescriptive solution choices to move the platform to {{site.data.keyword.powerSys_notm}} on IBM Cloud.
 The  many design considerations involved in making this determination and the migration approach  are described in this paper.

 ### Challenges
 {: #1-1-challenges}